enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 `docker-compose up -d`{{execute}}

+With `-d` parameter you can start your Docker full-stack architecture in detach mode: this option run containers in background and print new container names (similar to `docker run` command).

 The first time this operation requires several minutes since you have to build all the images for the containers that you defined in configuration file.